core-wg/resource-directory/draft-ietf-core-resource-directory.md

 access control for lookups could be performed either at the sector, endpoint or resource level.

+The precise access controls necessary (and the consequences of failure to enforce them) depend on the protection objectives of the application and the security policies ({{policies}}) derived from them.

 ## Denial of Service Attacks